-To change the registered contact, please download, print and complete our ‘Change of registered contact’ form, shown below.
+To change the registered contact, please download, print and complete our ‘Change of registered contact’ form.
 Or call us and we’ll send you a copy.

-You can change the registered contact for your HSBC Child Trust Fund if any of the following applies:
+The registered contact can be changed for the HSBC Child Trust Fund if any of the following applies:

 Transferring a Child Trust Fund to HSBC

-If you have an existing Child Trust Fund held with another provider, you could transfer it to HSBC.
-That way, you can check the value of the fund whenever you log on to online banking.
+If you have an existing Child Trust Fund held with another provider, you can transfer it to HSBC.

 The HSBC Child Trust Fund invests in a fund which aims to provide capital growth through diversified investment across global markets.

-To transfer a Child Trust Fund to us, please download the ‘Transfer your Child Trust Fund to HSBC’ form.
-Before completing the form, make sure you read the following important information so you understand the nature of the investment and the risk involved.
+To transfer a Child Trust Fund to us, please download the 'Transfer your Child Trust Fund HSBC' form.
+Before completing the form, make sure you read the important information, detailed below, under 'Important information and useful forms', so you understand the nature of the investment and the risk involved.